Conj43/AA_CS3330_Hw4/README.md

 Connor Joyce set up the Github repository, initializes all files, and generated all basic methods such as the constructors, setters, and getters.
 He also was in charge of building methods 1-4 in the Vehicle manager class

-Drew Distler was assigned to do methods 13 - 17 of the vehicle manager class, and responsible for creating the ReadME file
+Drew Distler was assigned to do methods 13 - 17 of the vehicle manager class,responsible for creating the ReadME file, and responsible for adding the fuel efficiency and maintenance cost to the display functions.

 Colin Buchhiet was assigined to do methods 5-8 of the vehicle manager class